woensdag 30 april 2025

 Hi everyone

-This is the review for my second time reading Neil Gaiman's The Ocean at the End of the Lane.
+This is my second time reading Neil Gaiman's The Ocean at the End of the Lane, and I was curious to see if my feelings about it had changed.
+Spoiler: they didn’t.

 I have this gorgeous pocket that I reread.